Brookline Fertilizing Lawn Services

 Brookline Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer application near wetlands and protected areas in Brookline is regulated under the Wetlands Protection Act (M.G.L. c.
+Fertilizer use near wetlands and protected areas is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
-Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto the lawn.
-Applications should be timed for a 24–48 hour rain-free period, using deflector shields near sensitive areas.
-Pollinator and beneficial insect protection is also required, especially during peak flowering (May–September).
-For guidance, contact the
+Permits or notifications are required for applications within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
+Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff.
+Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto turf.
+Schedule applications with a minimum 24–48 hour rain-free window, using deflector shields near water bodies.
+Pollinator and beneficial insect protection is encouraged, especially during peak flowering (May–September).

 Brookline Conservation Commission